 Welcome to The Blue Cross Animal Hospital

 Blue Cross is a full-service animal hospital that welcomes dogs and cats for both emergency treatment cases as well as pet patients in need of routine medical, surgical, and dental care.
-Our five veterinarians have years of experience treating serious conditions and offering routine pet care.
+Our four veterinarians have years of experience treating serious conditions and offering routine pet care.
 Beyond first-rate care, we welcome you as members of our own family, making our clinic calm and comfortable, so you and your pet can look forward to visiting!

 We are happy to offer a number of resources that enable you to learn about how to take better care of your pets.
 Please feel free to browse our site, particularly the informational articles.
 The best veterinary care for animals is ongoing nutrition and problem prevention, so becoming knowledgeable about preventative pet care is essential to the success of your animal’s health.
 If you have any questions, call (716) 832-2800, or email us at email@example.com and we'll promptly get back to you.